Rydra/melange/docs/tutorial/getting-started.md

 ## Choosing a Messaging Backend

 A messaging backend is the infrastructure where your messages are going to be published and consumed.
-In this tutorial we are going to use [ElasticMQ](https://github.com/softwaremill/elasticmq) as our messaging backend.
-Basically spinning up an ElasticMQ (for example with `docker-compose`) in your machine will provide you with an SQS-like infrastructure to use with boto, which makes it ideal for testing and for the sake of this tutorial.
-You could follow the instructions in the ElasticMQ project to install it to your local machine.
-Though the quickest route is to launch the docker image:
+In this tutorial we are going to use [LocalStack](https://github.com/localstack/localstack) as our messaging backend.
+Basically spinning up an ElasticMQ (for example with `docker-compose`) in your machine will provide you with a local SQS+SNS for development with boto, which makes it ideal for testing and for the sake of this tutorial.
+You could follow the instructions in the LocalStack project to install it to your local machine.
+Though the quickest route is to launch the docker image with melange:

 ```
-docker run -p 9324:9324 -p 9325:9325 softwaremill/elasticmq-native
+docker-compose up
 ```

-This will start ElasticMQ in the port `9324` in `localhost`, ready to be used.
+This will start LocalStack in the port `4566` in `localhost`, ready to be used.

 ## Creating a queue